 Blumira’s Account Executive Mike McCarthy interviewed Pascal Ackerman, the author of a new book, “Modern Cybersecurity Practices: Exploring And Implementing Agile Cybersecurity Frameworks and Strategies for Your Organization”.
 Ackerman is also Managing Director of Threat Services at ThreatGEN.

-In this first installment, they discuss different challenges on the business side of implementing security programs.
+In this first video, they discuss different challenges on the business side of implementing security programs.
+Listen to the full audio interview here:

 Here’s a summary of a few of the questions and answers that may provide value when considering your organization’s overall security strategy: